 You have to do gigantic work if you want to become different.
 How can you ever hope to get anything if you hesitate and argue on the first steps, or don’t even realize the necessity for help, or become suspicious and negative?
 If you want to work seriously you have to conquer many things in yourself.
 You cannot carry with yourself your prejudices, your fixed opinions, your personal identifications or animosities. ~ P. D. Ouspensky

-Anybody who has tried to make consistent efforts to bring self-remembering and the non-expression of negative emotions to their day to day activities, knows that this work is difficult both to start and to maintain.
-It is only when we become serious about inner work, and to some extent awaken to our own possibilities and limitations, that we become grateful to have help, wherever we can find it.
+Anybody who has tried to make consistent efforts to bring self-remembering and the non-expression of negative emotions to their day-to-day activities, knows that this work is difficult both to start and to maintain.
+It is only when we become serious about inner work, and to some extent awaken to our own possibilities and limitations, that we become grateful to have help, wherever we find it.